 Wednesday: Flaked salmon, avocado, tomato, baby spinach, tamari sauce.

-Thursday: Pulled ham, celeriac remoulade, spinach and mustard.
+Thursday: Poached salmon, celeriac remoulade, spinach and mustard.

 Monday: Tuna flakes, hard boiled egg, watercress, mayonnaise.

-Wednesday: Cauliflower ‘cous cous’*, smoked mackerel, sun blush tomatoes and spinach.
+Wednesday: Cauliflower ‘cous cous’*, smoked mackerel, sun blush tomatoes and watercress.

 Friday: Butter beans, tuna flakes, celery, black olives, red onion, parsley.